svpcom/rtl88x2eu-20230815/README.md

 Useful when generating any signal without PAPR matters.
 ![image](https://github.com/user-attachments/assets/e664bbf1-d2d1-4648-b28a-ec3d1c199009)

+The amplitude of the sine wave seems can not be controlled.
+It's only a test mode for the LO, so the functionality may not be good enough.

 ### Generating the 5.340 GHz Single Tone
 For TinySA Ultra "Calibration above 5.34 GHz".
 See the [guide here: tinySA Ultra harmonic mode](https://tinysa.org/wiki/pmwiki.php?n=TinySA4.Harmonic).